 Mitigation kit - RN2 Fan - Do-It-Yourself - Sub Slab Depressurization

-This kit contains all the difficult to find bits to complete your own Do-It-Yourself Active Slab Depressurization radon mitigation system.
-The RN2 fan is commonly used for Do-It-Yourself mitigations.
+This kit contains all the difficult to find bits to complete your own Do-It-Yourself Active Slab Depressurization radon mitigation system and a fairly large fan.

 These systems have demonstrated up to a 99% reduction in indoor radon levels.
 Just add pipe, pipe cement and some sweat equity, and you can start breathing safe again.

 Health Canada strongly recommends hiring a certified C-NRPP radon mitigation professional.
 Professionals can properly determine airflow and fan sizing requirements, seal radon entry paths, identify potentially deadly back-drafting situations, and properly seal building envelope penetrations.

 However - if hiring a pro is not an option, following the DIY manual included in this kit gives you a good chance at constructing a radon mitigation system that is both safe and effective.
 Be sure to consult with a pro if you have any questions relating to the safety of your system.

 This kit is to be used with 4" schedule 40 PVC or ABS pipe.

 - A Step by Step Manual - Protecting Your Home From Radon In Canada - Doug Kladder

 - RN2 Fantech inline radon fan

 - Electrical cord (8' two prongs)